Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample2_parking_sensors_infrastructure/README.md

    - DataLake Gen2 - a "sandbox" file system is created.
 Each developer creates their own folder within this Sandbox filesystem.
    - AzureSQL or SQLDW - A transient database (restored from DEV) is spun up per developer on demand, if required.
    - Azure Synapse - git integration allows them to make changes to their own branches and debug runs independently.
-2. **Stage** - the STG resource group is used to test deployments prior to going to production in a production-like environment.
-Integration tests are run in this environment.
-3. **Production** - the PROD resource group is the final Production environment.

 ### Testing

-- Integration Testing - These are run to ensure integration points of the solution function as expected.
-In this demo solution, an actual Synapse Data Pipeline run is automatically triggered and its output verified as part of the Release to the Staging Environment.
+- Integration Testing - These can be ran manually to ensure integration points of the solution function as expected.
+In this demo solution, an actual Synapse Data Pipeline run is automatically triggered and its output verified.
-  - See here for the [integration tests](./tests/integrationtests/) and the corresponding [Release Pipeline Job Definition](./devops/templates/jobs/integration-tests-job.yml) for running them as part of the Release pipeline.
+  - See here for the [integration tests](./tests/integrationtests/).

 ### Observability / Monitoring